SteveNoyes/interactiveRatings/README.md

 - [Oval Button Corners](https://devpractical.com/how-to-make-rounded-corner-button-html-css/) - Helpful in making this more readable.

-- [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
+- [again How to Center a Div, I will die not memorizing this for some reason](https://www.freecodecamp.org/news/how-to-center-anything-with-css-align-a-div-text-and-more/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

-- [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - Box shadow for button and div sections.
+- [Anchor:hover & :focus](https://www.w3schools.com/CSSref/css_selectors.php) - Box shadow for button and div sections.

+- [JavaScript Add Element](https://www.w3schools.com/howto/howto_js_add_class.asp) - Spacing for the top header was made easier with this.

-- [text spacing](https://www.w3schools.com/css/css_text_spacing.asp) - Spacing for the top header was made easier with this.
+- [JavaScript Remove Element](https://www.w3schools.com/howto/howto_js_remove_class.asp) - Spacing for the top header was made easier with this.

-- [HTML form placeholder](https://www.w3schools.com/howto/howto_css_placeholder.asp) - How to alter the placeholder text inside of HTML forms.
+- [JavaScript innerHTML DOM manipulation](https://www.w3schools.com/jsref/prop_html_innerhtml.asp) - How to alter the placeholder text inside of HTML forms.

 ## Author